margi24patel/Service-U-Need-PHP-Project/README.md

 Added delete and list for client registration.

 Margi:April 2, 2019 : working on Customer review Feature and will start for Search Feature

+Jetal: Working on FAQ feature and will add frequently asked questions and their answers.